bazvalya/Rethinking_GSA/README.md

 ## Key Features

+**Change the title of this subsection and change the lists**

 1. **Benefits of the proposed GSA method:**
   - The method provides a more informative quantification of parametric sensitivities by:
     - Aggregating multiple outputs and their entire trajectories for a comprehensive analysis.
     - Reducing the dimensionality of the data using Grassmannian Diffusion Maps (GDMaps) for improved understanding.
   - The framework is designed to handle non-linearities and capture interaction effects in agent-based models (ABMs) and complex systems.
-3. **Effect of hyper-parameters and framework specifications:**
+3. **Effects of hyper-parameters and framework specifications:**
   - Sensitivity measures are affected by the choice of Grassmann manifold dimension and maximal polynomial degree.
   - Fine-tuning these hyper-parameters is recommended.
-4. **Potential impacts:**
-  - Deepening the understanding of systems with complex spatiotemporal dynamics by providing insights into parameter sensitivities.
-  - Expanding the application of manifold-based approaches in ABMs and other complex systems, enabling more comprehensive analyses.
+  - Parsimonious and non-parsimonious representations
+4. **Significance of the study:**
+  - By proposing a trajectory-based GSA approach, which can be applied to individual agent (micro), community (meso), and population (macro) levels, this research intends to enhance the study of complex systems through ABMs.
+  -
+  -

 ## Methodology
+**Put a figure and briefly discuss it**

-## Repository Contents
+## Contents of the Repository

+**Add DeepABM?  -  then need to add Charles' (or a link to his repository)**

 - `GSA_GDM_PCE`: Contains the source code for the proposed method.
 - `notebooks`: Provides examples demonstrating the application of the method and includes the following files:
   - `GSA_results`: Contains the resulting data from applying the framework on the Lotka-Volterra (LV) model (located in the `LV` folder) and the DeepABM COVID-19 model (located in the `parsim` and `nonparsim` folders).